 82a-1607.
 Application for participation in program; review and approval by state conservation commission; appropriation of funds.
 Sponsors shall apply to the state conservation commission for participation in the multipurpose small lakes program.
 The review and approval process of the Kansas department of agriculture division of conservation shall be established by rules and regulations which shall be consistent with the state water plan.
-Following review, the Kansas department of agriculture division of conservation with the approval of the state conservation commission shall request appropriations for specific projects from the legislature.
+Following review, the Kansas department of agriculture division of conservation commission shall request appropriations for specific projects from the legislature.
 Any funds appropriated to carry out the provisions of this act shall be administered by the Kansas department of agriculture division of conservation.